weigu1/python_threading/README.md

-# My Python Project
+# Python threading

-This project is a simple application that demonstrates the use of threading and a graphical user interface (GUI) in Python.
-The application consists of two main components: a main program logic that reacts to a button press and a GUI that allows the user to interact with the application.
+This project is a simple application that demonstrates the use of threading and a graphical user interface (GUI) in Python (Copilot helped :)).
+The application consists of three main components: a main program logic that reacts to a button press and passes text from entry fields, a GUI that allows the user to interact with the application and functions that are executed.
+The buttons use flags and the entry fields a queue.
+Flags and Queues are thread-safe and provide a simple way to manage data exchange between threads.
+They handle synchronization internally.

 ## Project Structure